yusufinann/GameHub/README.md

 *   **Email:** `user4@example.com` / **Password:** `password4`
 *   **Email:** `user5@example.com` / **Password:** `password5`

-*(Note: Ensure the backend server is running, accessible, and you have successfully created users via the API before attempting to log in.)*
+*(Note: Ensure the backend server is running, accessible, connected to MongoDB and Redis, and you have successfully created users via the API before attempting to log in.)*

 ---